awemorris/PlayfieldEngine/docs/build.md

 ### Steps

-Open a terminal and enter a Noct2D direcotry, then type the following.
+Open a terminal and enter the `PicoPicoScript` direcotry, then type the following.

 ```
 ./configure